 Term lengths vary from five to 30 or more years depending on the insured’s age.
 The cost of term insurance will depend on the term length, the amount of coverage, and the age and health of the insured, but premiums remain level for the duration of the term selected.
 For this reason, it’s generally best to lock in coverage when the stay-at-home parent is young and healthy.
 As individuals age, coverage becomes more expensive, and the development of chronic conditions may make it impossible to get coverage later on.

-Navy Mutual offers two types of term insurance:
+Navy Mutual offers one term insurance plan:

 - Level II Plus Term: Provides between $50,000 and $1,500,000 of coverage and is ideal for individuals between 45 and 75 years old.

-This month is Insure Your Love month.
 While we know that you can’t put a price on love, you can put a price on each family member’s contribution to the home.
 Give your family the peace of mind that comes with knowing they will be taken care of if you or your spouse were to pass.
 If you are interested in a consultation, give us a call at 800-628-6011 or schedule an appointment at your convenience.